-- Corporate vehicle.
-Guernsey company law allows for a number of different forms of company (The Companies (Guernsey) Law, 2008, as amended).
-PCCs and ICCs are commonly used for hedge funds (see Question 8, Open-ended retail funds) and are particularly useful for managers wishing to establish a number of sub-funds that share many similar features.
 In this way, the cells can each have different investment objectives, invest in different asset classes, or be hedged against different currencies.
-The statutory basis for the segregation between cells provides comfort to investors that each cell is properly ring-fenced. - Limited partnership.
+The statutory basis for the segregation between cells provides comfort to investors that each cell is properly ring-fenced.

+- Limited partnership.
 Funds established as Guernsey limited partnerships have the following features: - a specific general partner company is usually incorporated.
 It manages the affairs of the limited partnership and has unlimited liability in respect of those affairs.
-It must be licensed or receive an exemption from licence if incorporated or operating in Guernsey; - each of the investors is a limited partner, holding a partnership interest, with no liability beyond its investment commitment, provided that it does not do anything that would constitute conduct or management of the partnership's business.
-The law provides that certain investor actions do not constitute management (The Limited Partnerships (Guernsey) Law, 1995, as amended), including acting as a director or shareholders of a corporate general partner; being an employee of the limited partnership or of a general partner and consulting with and advising the general partner; - a partnership is typically treated as tax transparent in many jurisdictions (that is, tax is levied at the level of the individual investor rather than the partnership itself); - there are no restrictions on returning capital to limited partners, provided that the limited partnership is solvent.
-If the partnership becomes insolvent within six months of the payment, the return of capital can be clawed back within one year of the payment; - the limited partnership agreement remains a private document (but must be provided to the Guernsey Financial Services Commission (GFSC)); - limited partnerships can elect to have a separate legal personality and to be a body corporate.
+It must be licensed or receive an exemption from licence if incorporated or operating in Guernsey; - each of the investors is a limited partner, holding a partnership interest, with no liability beyond its investment commitment, provided that it does not do participate in the conduct or management of the partnership's business.
+The law provides certain "safe harbours" (investor actions that do not constitute management (The Limited Partnerships (Guernsey) Law, 1995, as amended)), including acting as a director or shareholder of a corporate general partner; being an employee of the limited partnership or of a general partner and consulting with and advising the general partner; - a partnership is typically treated as tax transparent in many jurisdictions (that is, tax is levied at the level of the individual investor rather than the partnership itself); - there are no restrictions on returning capital to limited partners, provided that the limited partnership is solvent.
+If the partnership becomes insolvent within six months of the payment, the return of capital can be clawed back within one year of the payment; - the limited partnership agreement remains a private document (but must be provided to the Guernsey Financial Services Commission (GFSC) as part of the authorisation/ registration process);

+- limited partnerships can elect to have a separate legal personality and to be a body corporate.
 However, this does not affect its transparency for tax purposes. - Limited liability partnership (LLP).
 LLPs were introduced in Guernsey in 2014.
 LLPs are rarely used as fund vehicles but may be used as part of the wider structure for funds that are established as limited partnerships.
 LLPs have the following features: - an LLP is an incorporated legal entity; - members have limited liability for the liabilities of the LLP; - an LLP is typically treated as tax transparent in many jurisdictions (that is, tax is levied at the level of the individual investor rather than the LLP itself).

 The most important difference between the corporate and partnership structures (whether limited partnerships or LLPs) is the partnership's tax transparency.
 Whether this is an advantage or a disadvantage depends on the position of the prospective investors.
 With corporate funds it is usual for investors to subscribe for the full amount of their commitment at the outset, whereas with a limited partnership structure the investors' commitments are often drawn down in stages as and when required.

 Advantages.
 The advantages of each legal vehicle in relation to each proposed structure will depend on what the parties wish to achieve when establishing the fund.
 For example, a corporate vehicle has greater certainty as to its rules of governance as many rights of shareholders are enshrined in law or are considered to be standard practice.
 Limited partnerships are more flexible in terms of their governance and the rights of partners depend, to a greater extent, on the terms of the individual agreements.
 This may be an advantage or disadvantage depending on the view of the promoter and the investors.